 Too Slow for Modern Games.
 Perfect for the Good Ones.

 Your old iPad can’t run Genshin Impact.
-But it runs classic and retro games — the ones that were designed for hardware a fraction as powerful — without breaking a sweat.
+But it runs classic and retro games without breaking a sweat.
+These games were designed for hardware a fraction as powerful, and your old iPad has a better screen than any console they originally ran on.

 What Runs Well on Old iPads